Peter Elstob

+Peter Frederick Egerton Elstob (22 December 1915 – 21 July 2002) was a British soldier, adventurer, novelist, military historian and entrepreneur.

 Biography

-Peter Elstob was born in London, UK on 22 December 1915, in the midst of WW I. His father, Frederick, was a chartered accountant whose work drew him and his family first to Calcutta and then to the United States in the immediate aftermath of the war.
+Peter Elstob was born in London, UK on 22 December 1915.
+His father, Frederick, was a chartered accountant whose work drew him and his family first to Calcutta and then to the United States in the immediate aftermath of the war.
 The family struggled in the US because Frederick's credentials as a CA were not recognised there.
 Peter attended school in New York and New Jersey, graduating from Summit High School in 1934.
 Although he remained proudly British, he retained an American accent to the end of his life.

-Following high school, Elstob began a series of escapades that showed his signature taste for adventure and unconventionality:Then, for no particular reason – except, perhaps, his life-long antagonism to authority – he ran away from home and signed on as a ship's bellboy.
+After high school, Elstob began a series of escapades that showed his signature taste for adventure and unconventionality: He ran away from home and signed on as a ship's bellboy.
 In Rio de Janeiro, he jumped ship, found a job and got engaged to the boss's daughter.
 His father tracked him down and persuaded him to go to the University of Michigan, but Elstob failed his freshman's year and got into trouble with the police.
 He was then sent to England with instructions to join the army.
 A letter of introduction to a friend of his father's led to a short service commission in the RAF.

 His stint in the RAF was short; he was dismissed after five months for stunt flying.
 After several odd jobs, he decided to volunteer as a pilot for the Republicans in Spain.
 Shortly after his arrival he was arrested and imprisoned on suspicion of spying.
 He was eventually freed and sent to France due to the intervention of Medora Leigh-Smith, a young Labour Party official he had met in England; his experiences gave him the material for his first novel, The Spanish Prisoner (1939).
 In France, Leigh-Smith found she was pregnant, and the couple soon married.